TactorumInc/ARM-Firmware-Public/README.md

    version, and shows the version currently installed.
 Pick one and click **Flash selected firmware**.

-That's it.
 The updater confirms the new version is running when it finishes.
 You can move to any release, newer or older, the same way.

 Windows may show a SmartScreen warning the first time because the